vrnvu/vrnvu.github.io/_posts/2020-12-01-epoche-on-elements.md

 > Make it right before you make it faster.

+You probably won't ever need to make EVERYTHING faster.

 > Keep it right when you make it faster.

 > Make it clear before you make it faster.

+Requirements will change anyway.

 > Don't sacrifice clarity for small gains in "efficiency".

+You don't even know what a GC is.

 > Let your compiler do the simple optimizations.

+Help the compiler.
+Smaller chunks of code usually help.

 > Don't strain to re-use code; reorganize instead.

+Please don't add complexity.
+You are not writting clean code.

 > Make sure special cases are truly special.

 > Keep it simple to make it faster.

-> Don't didle code to make it faster - find a better algorithm.
+> Don't diddle code to make it faster - find a better algorithm.

+Algorithm design code smell.

 > Instrument your programs.
 Measure before makign "efficiency" changes.

+Code so it's easy to test.
+Code so it's easy to benchmark.

 ---
 {: data-content="Documentation"}

 > Make sure comments and code agree.

+Use your type system.

 > Make every comment count.